pyther/upstream_sync/README.md

 # upstream_sync
-A little script to help mirror upstream repositories.

-The script support http:// and https:// repositories using reposync and rsync:// repostories using rsync.
-It also supports rhn:// and sles repos, however don't use those.
+Sync http and https repositories using reposync, rsync repos, and sles using youget.

 ## Disclaimer
 I've had many folks request that I share this script.
 To comply I am posting as